North Star BASIC: Overview

 The language also added a number of direct-mode commands like BYE to exit BASIC and return to DOS, REN to renumber the lines in the program, and NULL which defined how many nulls to print after pressing return, to use as fill characters.

 Version 5 was assembled for 8-digit floating-point precision.
 North Star would re-assemble the interpreter for customers with a different precision, up to 14 digits.

+North Star's first product was the FPB-A floating point board which was usually used with North Star Basic.
+The FPB-A could add, subtract, multiply, and divide with up to 14 BCD digits of precision.
+It used a single 74LS181 as its ALU.
+It could speed up North Star Basic by a factor of ten for numerically-intensive programs.

 Some other dialects of BASIC were created that were based on and inspired by North Star BASIC, such as BaZic (a rewrite of North Star BASIC, taking advantage of the faster Zilog Z80 instructions), Megabasic and S.A.I.L.B.O.A.T. (a basic optimized for Z80 and X86 MS-DOS).
-Some of these were available for other hardware and operating systems, including Unix, CP/M and DOS.